paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2017-01-06-designing_systems_part_1.md

 Pick then commissioned artists to design beautiful posters.
 Rather than nag passengers, these would inspire, suggesting places in London people could visit and attractions they might attend.
 Pick thought art needed to come down from its pedestal and earn a living.
 These posters humanised the network, with people referring to the tube as London’s longest art gallery.

 His next initiative was to commission a proprietary typeface the company could use to distinguish its publicity and announcements from that of other advertisers.
-In his brief to Edward Johnston, Pick stated that this new typeface should <q>have the bold simplicity of the authentic lettering of the finest periods</q> and belong <q>unmistakably to the twentieth century</q>.
+In his brief to Edward Johnston, Pick stated that this new typeface should “have the bold simplicity of the authentic lettering of the finest periods” and belong “unmistakably to the twentieth century”.

 Johnston sought inspiration for his typeface from hand drawn letters he had seen on the side of a tradesmen’s wagon, and its introduction proved to be a dramatic change.
 While his contemporaries derided his creation as a betrayal of well-designed lettering, by the centenary of its introduction in 2016, ‘London’s handwriting’ was being widely [celebrated by the design community][1].